-All citizens have a patriotic duty to vote so you have seven options:
+All citizens have a patriotic duty to vote and have their voice heard.
+So pick one of the following 10 options:

 1. Be loyal to your political party and vote for your party’s nominee, even if you don’t like them.